jlianacastillo/jlianacastillo/README.md

 ~Student certified in cloud foundations with amazon web services and university new leon (México) ☁️

-~Speaker at pioneras dev 🧡
+Student online at platzi 💚 Speaker at pioneras dev 🧡

 ~Cofounder Network WE (Women Engineering). 🙋‍♀️